 If you decide to start your own group, you get to organize and run the group however you'd like.
 You can choose where you'd like the food to be delivered and how frequently you'd like to get deliveries.
 You'll be helping your community get access to great food and at the same time you'll be getting a commission on all the food sold through your group.
 Many Wholeshare coordinators make a supplemental income from running their own group.
 Starting a group also means putting in work to build your group's membership and overseeing the deliveries.

 You should join an already existing group if you're interested in getting access to good quality food at affordable prices and don't want want to spend time managing your own group.
-If you'd like to join a group, please contact us, and we'll let you know if there are any existing groups in your area.
+If you'd like to join a group, click the find a group tab above to search for groups in your area.

 Your group's coordinator will set an order deadline for every order.
 You simply add whatever items you want to your cart before the deadline and enter your credit card.
 That's it.
 When the order deadline is reached, if your group has met the order minimum, your order will be placed along with the rest of your group members' orders.